exosphere-project/exosphere/docs/adr/governance-model.md

 | 6.
 Corporate Adoption                     |         |     |      |           |    |
 | 7.
 Simplicity, Autonomy, and Agility      |         |     |      |           |    |

-Score each model for all criteria on a scale of 1 (poor fit) to 5 (excellent fit), based on your research and understanding of its rules, processes, customs, track record, and examplar projects.
+For each key factor, score all models on a scale of 1 (poor fit) to 5 (excellent fit), based on your research and understanding of its rules, processes, customs, track record, and examplar projects.
 Remember that this is a subjective process, and it's okay if different people have different opinions.
 The goal is to facilitate discussion and guide your decision-making process.

 ### Scoring Scale

+Leaving aside how important this factor is to the overall decision, how does this model compare to the other models?

-- **1 (Poor Fit)**: Does not meet this criterion at all or does so very poorly
+- **1 (Poor Fit)**: Does not satisfy this key factor at all or does so very poorly
-- **2 (Below Average Fit)**: Somewhat meets this criterion, with significant shortcomings
+- **2 (Below Average Fit)**: Somewhat satisfies this key factor, with significant shortcomings
-- **3 (Average Fit)**: Meets this criterion to an acceptable degree, with some shortcomings
+- **3 (Average Fit)**: Satisfies this key factor to an acceptable degree, with some shortcomings
-- **4 (Above Average Fit)**: Meets this criterion well, with only minor shortcomings
+- **4 (Above Average Fit)**: Satisfies this key factor well, with only minor shortcomings
-- **5 (Excellent Fit)**: Meets this criterion exceptionally well
+- **5 (Excellent Fit)**: Satisfies this key factor exceptionally well

 ### Scoring Guidelines